DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/prologue.md

 "----"

 Chains jingle.
-At the sound of chains that were binding the girl, the young man - Kay - came back to his senses.
+At the sound of chains that were binding the girl, the young man - Kai - came back to his senses.

 The winged girl was bound to round pillar, as if crucified.
 Both her hands and legs were bound by chains, so that she would be unable to escape.